jordanbelinsky/ICS4U_finalproject/README.md

 - Before each programming session, open the GitHub application and use the pull function to get the latest version of all files
 - If someone else is editing at the same time, merge the files at the end
 - After each programming session, open the GitHub applicaiton and use the push function to upload the latest version of your code
+- Review any changes made in the changes column on the left of the application
+- If all changes are correct, click the commit to master button, and your code will be added into the Git